When I kept silent, my bones grew old. ~ King David

 Then I let it all out;

 I said, “I’ll make a clean breast of my failures to God.”

 my sin disappeared.

 One of the basics of how I was taught to pray as a young Christian was the element of confessing of sin.
 We used the acrostic ACTS that stood for Adoration, Confession, Thanksgiving, Supplication.
-To this day when I pray I usually practice some form of those elements.
+To this day when I pray, I usually practice some form of those elements.

-In our church we have a time in our service where we give space for individual and corporate confession.
+In our church, we have time in our service where we give space for individual and corporate confession.
 I’ve actually had some ask why we do it every week.
 It reminds me of a story a friend of mine told about a time in his service.
-In his service when they read the scriptures together at the end of that reading the he recites a line from the prophet Isaiah:
+In his service when they read the scriptures together at the end of that reading he recites a line from the prophet Isaiah:

 The grass withers, the flower fades,